 …and to live happily ever after.
 Speaking of the future: What does the future hold for YBorder?

-Right now we are all super excited and can’t wait to launch the platform.
-Our concept is simple and hits the ravage of time.
+In January 2017, we announced our first seed funding from the French fund ISAI.
+The objective this year is to extend our presence in Europe and Canada by partnering with more recruitment firms and companies.
 We have plenty of ideas to develop our product further so that all parties can take the maximum out of it.
 We are looking forward to the end of the year to see how all our efforts will bear fruit.

 Who is “we” exactly actually?

 In the beginning “we” was only us two and Maya who used to work at Mobiskill.
 We decided that we should take advantage of what the internet and globalisation has to offer for recruitment so we brainstormed a couple of ideas that then got more and more precise.
 Then Jérémie joined and became our technical brain.
-While we were the architects of the project, Jérémie was clearly the builder, setting the foundations, pulling up the walls etc. Jérémy brought on board our “interior designer” Noriane, our web designer who makes everything look nice and pretty.
+While we were the architects of the project, Jérémie was clearly the builder, setting the foundations, pulling up the walls etc. Jérémy is now helped by another developer, Benjamin.
+There’s also Jared, our account manager coming straight from San Francisco, California that is supported by Romain to help us grow across Europe.
+And our latest recruit is Camille, our evangelist in charge of the YBorder community on social networks and on this blog.

 Definitely and with no doubt!
-We were very selective in the recruitment process.
-We were looking for skills, of course, but also for ideas and personalities.
-We wanted to hire people with the same state of mind, people who view the world as a whole…a world with no borders.
+At YBorder, we are very selective in the recruitment process.
+We are looking for skills, of course, but also for ideas and personalities.
+We want to hire people with the same state of mind, people who view the world as a whole…a world with no borders.